So, you log-in to your Google My Business listing and you see that your business has been suspended.

 Before we answer these questions, though, we need to figure out what kind of suspension occurred.

 There are two kinds of suspensions, a “soft” suspension and a “hard” suspension.

 - A “soft” suspension marks your business as suspended, but you still show up in search results.
 It typically requires reclaiming and reverifying the listing with a new Google account.
 These suspensions are becoming less common.

 - A ”hard” suspension will remove your business listing from search results.
 To pull your listing out of a hard suspension, you must follow Google’s protocol and be very patient.
 We will discuss this process later.

 When Google decides to suspend a business listing, they are responding to any number of red flags, suspicious activity or suspected policy violations.

-While Google will not officially disclose the reason any one listing has been suspended, we have identified the most common events that have resulted in a suspended listing:
+While Google will not officially disclose the reason a listing has been suspended, there are common events that tend to result in suspended listings:

 - Information within your listing changed

 - Primary or secondary categories

 - Phone number